StollLab/dive/README.md

 If using `conda`, install the following packages to the environment of your choice:

-    conda install mkl-service scipy matplotlib pandas h5netcdf
+    conda install pymc deerlab scipy matplotlib pandas mkl-service h5netcdf pytest

-In order to get the newest version of `pymc`, it is necessary to run

-    pip install pymc

-Unfortunately, the `conda-forge` version is usually deprecated.
+You can also use `pip`.

-After successful installation of `pymc`, navigate to the directory that contains the `dive` source code and run
+After successful installation of dependencies, navigate to the directory that contains the `dive` source code and run

     python setup.py develop